Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **SQL Server 2022 Files:**

-The large weekly consolidated freight invoice and chart of accounts is imported into SQL Server as tables for queries.
+I imported the large weekly consolidated freight invoice and chart of accounts into SQL Server as tables for queries.

 ***Business Problems & Solutions using SQL Server***:

 1.  ***Freight Spend Analysis with SQL queries:***  I wrote SQL queries using joins, views, ranking functions, and aggregates for freight analysis.

-2.  ***Data Validation Queries:***  I used SQL queries to find wrong freight GL codes due to moving or closing facilities or missing codes and to verify Excel VBA data for GL coding.
+2.  ***Data Validation Queries:***  I used SQL queries to verify Excel VBA freight invoice GL coding corrections.

-3.  ***Export Views to Power BI:***  I used Views to import table queries to Power BI to solve the lack of timely freight spend analysis by providing data for Power BI dashboards.
+3.  ***Export Views to Power BI:***  I used SQL Views to import table queries into Power BI for freight spend analysis published to dashboards.